dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ![Slider with default bind](https://user-images.githubusercontent.com/1874516/51804870-acec9700-225d-11e9-8e89-7761c9008909.gif)

 We'd prefer to see updates as the slider is moved.
-Data binding in Blazor allows for this by letting you specify what event triggers a change using the syntax `@bind:<eventname>`.
+Data binding in Blazor allows for this by letting you specify which event triggers a change using the syntax `@bind:<eventname>`.
 So, to bind using the `oninput` event instead do this:

 ```html
 <input type="range" min="@Pizza.MinimumSize" max="@Pizza.MaximumSize" step="1" @bind="Pizza.Size" @bind:event="oninput" />